 Outside air is still free, at least for the moment!
 Use an outdoor clothes line and fresh air to line dry your washable laundry.
 If you hang your laundry correctly on the line, you may even notice fewer wrinkles and eliminate the need to iron.

-And, use it to freshen non-washables.
-Hang dry clean only garments outside away from direct sunlight to take advantage of fresh breezes.
+That free fresh air will also freshen non-washables.
+Hang dry clean only garments outside away from direct sunlight to take advantage of fresh breezes that remove odors.

 08 of 09